The frontal lobe of the brain is vital to our consciousness, as well as functions that appear uniquely human, such as spoken language.

-- Forming personality: The complex interplay of impulse control, memory, and other tasks helps form a person’s key characteristics.
-Damage to the frontal lobe can radically alter personality.
+- Forming personality: The complex interplay of impulse control, memory, and other tasks helps form an individual’s key characteristics.
+Damage to the frontal lobe can impact an individual’s personality.

-- Reward-seeking behavior and motivation: Most of the brain’s dopamine-sensitive neurons are in the frontal lobe.
+- Reward-seeking behavior and motivation: Many of the brain’s dopamine-sensitive neurons are in the frontal lobe.
 Dopamine is a brain chemical that helps support feelings of reward and motivation.

-- Managing attention, including selective attention: When the frontal lobe cannot properly manage attention, then conditions, such as attention deficit disorder (ADHD), may develop.
+- Managing attention, including selective attention: When the frontal lobe cannot properly manage attention, conditions such as attention deficit hyperactivity disorder (ADHD), may develop.

-Gage survived after a railroad spike impaled a portion of his frontal lobe.
+Gage survived after a railroad spike impaled a portion of his frontal lobe at the age of 25 years.
 Though Gage survived, he lost his eye and much of his personality.

 Gage’s personality dramatically changed, and the once mild-mannered worker struggled to stick to even simple plans.
-He became aggressive in speech and demeanor and had little impulse control.
+He became “rude” in speech and demeanor and had little impulse control.